 After a while, you’ll notice that you have several investments, all brewing up a profit nicely.
 You can decide to sell out on an investment, grab the rewards, take the money, or reinvest it from time to time.
 Whichever option you go for, creating a passive income method will allow you to have more cash for your later years.
 It will also take the pressure off and let you spend time with those who matter — your family, friends, and loved ones.

 Life isn’t about spending every waking second working.
 It’s about grabbing the moments and doing your best with them, creating memories along the way.
-Tony Robbins’ “Money Master The Game” is packed with useful information and tips on how to make your investments run as smoothly as possible.
-If you’re keen to learn more, check out our summary now.
+Tony Robbins’ MONEY Master The Game is packed with useful information and tips on making your investments run as smoothly as possible.
+If you’re keen to learn financial literacy more efficiently and faster, check out the book’s 15-minute summary on the Headway app.